-Jarvis Street (JS1: 4 Manageable Homes and 2 market dwellings)
+Jarvis Street (JS1: approximately 6 dwellings)

-- 9.30 This particular site has a significant bearing on the future development of the school.
+- 8.30 Four Manageable Homes will be provided on this site as well as two regular market homes. - 8.31 This particular site has a significant bearing on the future development of the school.
+The schools play space is insufficient and does not facilitate a growing school in the 21st century.
+A new playing field will help enable the school to redefine its outdoor space.
 The proposed development will provide the opportunity for the school to gain a much-needed playing field helping to future proof the school by enabling expansion on the existing site as well as enabling provision of a car park and potentially a drop-off point.
-A further benefit will be the use of the car park by users of the Village Hall and the community out of school hours. - 9.31 Further Manageable Homes will be provided on this site as well as two regular market homes. - 9.32 With the agreement and support of the land owner, the site outlined on Map 5 includes additional land over and above that assessed in the original call for sites (Appendix 14), this being to accommodate the playing field referred to above.
-The community consultations were all based on the combined plot which will include the housing development (JS1) and playing field (JSF) site as seen in Maps 3 and 5.
+A further benefit will be the use of the car park by users of the Village Hall and the community out of school hours. - 8.32 The new parking provision and potential drop off zone will relieve the congestion which is difficult during morning and afternoon drop off and pick up.
+This will also create an environmental improvement too.
+The primary location for the car park and drop off zone are indicated on Map 4 subject to final community support and planning processes.
+A fall-back option would be to use part of JS1 and JSF and the policy provides for this fall-back option. - 8.33 Sustaining the school and therefore the economic and social fabric of the village is one of the main drivers of this plan.
+The village residents consider this to be of the utmost importance. this plan encompasses: - A new community owned playing field (JSF) linked to the school and dedicated to school use during school hours.
+This will also enable the School to expand on the existing play area.
+This will require a link between the school and the playing field.
+The exact boundary between JS1 and JSF will be agreed between the Parish Council and the Landowner once the school has finalised its exact requirements. - A new community car park (about 16 spaces) located at the school, but also serving the community and particularly the Village Hall. - A drop-off zone on School Lane (subject to review) - 8.34 With the agreement and support of the landowner, the site outlined on Map 3 includes additional land over and above that assessed in the original call for sites (Appendix 14), this being to accommodate the playing field referred to above.
+The community consultations were all based on the combined plot which will include the housing development (JS1) and playing field (JSF) site as seen in Maps 3 and 4.

-POLICY H12 - SOUTH: Jarvis Street (JS1) and Community Land (JSF)
+POLICY H9 - SOUTH: Jarvis Street (JS1) and Community Land (JSF)